 5 But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.

-Above, we see that faith without works is "counted for righteousness", because Christ "justifies the ungodly" as a gift (Romans 6:23) requiring no works (Ephesians 2:8-9).
+Above, we see that faith without works is "counted for righteousness", because Christ "justifies the ungodly" as a gift (Romans 6:23).
+We are "saved" by grace through faith, "not of works" (Ephesians 2:8-9), when we believe in Jesus Christ:

 Notice also that twice in the passage above, the question "what doth it profit" is asked about faith without works (James 2:14, 2:16).
 The answer, in the context of helping the brethren, is that it doesn't profit the brethren, in the same way that simply saying "be warmed and filled" to a brother needing food and clothing wouldn't do them any good (James 2:15-16).